A Tale of Two Learning Algorithms: Multiple Stream Random Walk and Asynchronous Gossip: Experiments

 \subsection{Communication restricted settings}

-In Figure \ref{comm}, we observe the loss of fine-tuning OPT-$125$M on the MultiNLI corpus in an Erdős–Rényi ($0.3$) graph with 20 nodes.
-Compared to ResNet-$20$, which requires only $1.08$ MB, OPT-$125$M requires $500$ MB of data transmission per communication round when each parameter is stored as a standard $32$-bit floating-point value.
+Figure \ref{comm} shows that fine-tuning OPT-125M on MultiNLI in an Erdős–Rényi (0.3) graph with 20 nodes.
+The deployment of this larger model necessitates a data transfer of $500$ MB per communication between two nodes.
+This is significantly higher than the overhead for our image classification task using ResNet-20, which requires only $1.08$ MB.

 In Figure \ref{llm-comm}, the horizontal axis represents the total communicated bits during fine-tuning.
-We observe that while \ours with a single walk requires approximately $50$ GB to converge, \agos requires around $600$ GB.
+We observe that while \ours with a single walk requires approximately $50$ GB to converge, \agos requires roughly $12$ times that amount, around $600$ GB.
 We have also presented the convergence \wrt wall-clock time in Figure \ref{llm-time}.
 Although \agos benefits from linear speedup due to the increased number of active nodes, \ours still outperforms it.
 This is because, as the model size increases, using \agos with numerous concurrent communications in the network leads to congestion, which, in turn, increases the average communication delay across network links.
-Consequently, this results in a larger $d$ i.e., the average computation and gossip communication delay in the system, making \agos slower with respect to wall-clock time as well.
-We observe that in such settings where communication resources are restricted \ours is promising.
+Consequently, this results in a larger $d$ i.e., the average computation and gossip communication delay in the system (section \ref{conv-time}), making \agos slower with respect to wall-clock time as well.
+In other words, even though we theoretically achieve a linear speed-up with the number of nodes (a $20\times$ factor in our setting) in \agos, the resulting network congestion and increased delay per iteration negate these gains in terms of wall-clock time compared to a random walk with a single walk.
+Consequently, we observe that in settings where communication resources are restricted, \ours offers a promising alternative.